TheOdinProject/curriculum/foundations/html_css/css_foundations/intro_to_css.md

 #### External CSS

-External CSS is the most common method you will come across, and it involves creating a separate file for the CSS and linking it inside of an HTML's opening and closing `<head>` tags with a void `<link>` element:
+External CSS is the most common method you will come across, and it involves creating a separate file for CSS and linking it inside the HTML.

 ```html
 <!-- index.html -->